Bruce Goff: Military experience

 In March 1942, three months after the Japanese Navy attacked Pearl Harbor, Goff enlisted in the U.S. Navy, Naval Construction Branch ("Seabees").
-Called to active duty in July 1942, he underwent basic training, at first in Rhode Island and then at Gulfport, Mississippi.
+Called to active duty in July 1942, he underwent basic training, first in Rhode Island and then in Gulfport, Mississippi.
 After graduating in September, he was promoted to Chief Petty Officer (CPO) and posted to Dutch Harbor, Alaska, where he spent 18 months.
 His design assignments were strictly conventional (e.g., a club house, a mess hall, an officers' club), and limited by military regulations, availability of materials, cost, and schedules.

-In March 1944, CPO Goff was ordered to report to Camp Parks, a naval complex in Dublin, California east of Oakland, for rehabilitation and reassignment (R & R).
+In March 1944, Goff was ordered to report to Camp Parks, a naval complex in Dublin, California, east of Oakland, for rehabilitation and reassignment (R & R).
 A senior officer, Admiral Reeves, who was familiar with Goff's work in Alaska, had Goff assigned to the base operations staff.
-Goff would remain there until he was discharged from the Navy in July 1945.
+Goff remained there until he was discharged from the Navy in July 1945.

 In 1943, the Marine command had ordered a project to enlarge some service facilities for men stationed there and their civilian visitors (families).
 The project included remodeling eight existing buildings and constructing the newly approved McCann Memorial Chapel.
 Captain James Wilson, Chief Engineering Officer of the base, assigned CPO Goff the job of designing all of the projects.
 He reminded Goff that the same restrictions he had experienced in Alaska would apply here.

 The chapel employed two surplus warehouse-type Quonset huts, each 40 feet by 100 feet and laid end-to-end, as the basic enclosure.
 A pylon, on which was mounted a two-sided cross, penetrated the hut wall behind the altar.
 Since the chapel had to be multi-denominational, one side of the cross (designated "Protestant") was unadorned.
 The reverse side of the cross ("Catholic") was adorned with a crucifix.
 For Jewish services, the cross could be concealed by the tablets of Moses.

 According to Nicolaides, the Camp Parks chapel was purchased in 1956, as surplus military property and rebuilt in San Lorenzo, California.
 No more has been published about the building.